iterative/dvc.org/public/static/docs/api-reference/open.md

     # ...
 Read clean data from version 1.1.0
 ```

-Also, notice that in this case we didn't supply a `repo` argument in this
+Also, notice that we didn't supply a `repo` argument in this example.
+DVC will
-example.
-DVC will attempt to find a <abbr>DVC project</abbr> to use in the
+attempt to find a <abbr>DVC project</abbr> to use in the current working
-current working directory tree, and look for the file contents of `clean.csv` in
+directory tree, and look for the file contents of `clean.csv` in its local
-its local <abbr>cache</abbr>; no download will happen if found.
+<abbr>cache</abbr>; no download will happen if found.
 See the
 [Parameters](#parameters) section for more info.

 Note: to specify the file encoding of a text file, use: